 Planning on taking a trip to see Canada’s iconic turquoise lakes and Rocky Mountains?
 Before you head off to the beautiful Banff National Parks, spend some time exploring the city of Calgary.
 There are tons of activities in Calgary to ensure you have an amazing trip!
-Luckily, you don’t need days and days to enjoy the city and to help you plan your stay, here are our local tips on the best things to do in Calgary in 24 hours…
+To help you plan your stay, here are our local tips on the best things to do in Calgary on your next trip:

 Looking for fun things to do in Calgary during the summer?
 Get outside and enjoy the great outdoors!
 Best part?
 You don’t have to leave the city.
 During the summer, rent a raft and float through the centre of the city on the Bow River, just like the locals do.

 2. Take in Canada's music scene at Studio Bell

 Did you know that Calgary is home to the National Music Centre in Canada?
 Studio Bell is one of the main attractions in Calgary, drawing in music lovers from around the world.
 Here you’ll find interactive exhibits, memorabilia from famous Canadian music icons and all of Canada’s Music Hall of Fame inductees.

 The Calgary Central Library will transport you to Scandinavia.
 Designed as a joint project by a Canadian and American Norwegian architecture firms, this oval-like library features beautiful interiors with lots of skylight.
 It’s centrally located along the CTrain light rail transit line, making it easily accessible throughout the city.

 4. Wander the trails of St. Patrick’s Island Park